gear-foundation/gear-wiki/docs/examples/Infra/varatube.md

 This makes it possible to implement logic when several logically related messages can be spaced apart in time.
 As a result, extrinsics that are caused by these messages can be executed in different blocks.
 It is possible for messages to stay in the Waitlist for a long time.
 This is achieved through [Gas reservation](/developing-contracts/gas-reservation.md) for deferred messages.
 A program can send a [delayed message](/developing-contracts/delayed-messages.md) to itself over as many blocks as it defines, provided there is enough reserved gas to be in the Waitlist.

-State consistency between smart contracts is achieved using techniques described [here](/developing-contracts/distributed_transactions.md).
+State consistency between programs is achieved using techniques described [here](/developing-contracts/distributed_transactions.md).

 ## Program logic